-All most every marketer out there is now taking segmentation seriously, which makes your notification just another run-of-the-mill notification.
-Now with the responsibility bestowed upon you, you need to make the most of it by sending them notifications that strike the right emotion, make it stand out of the crowd, and encourage them to click on it.
+Almost every marketer out there is now taking segmentation seriously, which makes your notification just another run-of-the-mill notification.
+You are in control of the notifications that are sent to your audience.
+Make the most of the power you have to send them notifications that your audience likes and interacts with.
+Strike the right emotion, make it stand out of the crowd, and encourage them to click on it.

 Keep your readers updated.
 Always.
 No one wants to be the last one to know something important.
-Send them notification is seconds from the news breaking in.
-This work brilliantly with breaking news, informing users about cricket scores and news that is time-sensitive.
+Send them notifications in seconds from the news breaking in.
+This works brilliantly with breaking news, informing users about cricket scores and news that is time-sensitive.

 Be it subscribing to exclusive content or getting users into your email subscription list, leverage push notifications to lure them into subscribing.
 Show them what they are missing out on, tell them the benefits, and encourage subscription.

 40% of the visitors that land on your news pages do not read after the first fold.
 Remind them that they have not completed a read.
 Draw attention to what they have not read yet.
 Show them that is more to the piece they were reading.
 Tell them there is more to the article that they are missing out on.

 Everyone likes recommendations when they cater to the interest.
 With time you know what a particular user is interested in.
 Start sending them notifications with the kind of articles that they would usually read.

 Retarget users when they go dormant, A notification that caters their interest can be sent in let’s say on the 7th day of abandonment to bring them back to the website.